Skip to main content

 Published: July 1, 2019 Reading Time: Less than 5 minutes Comments: 2 Comments Tags:

 This was the first time we ever had to see a doctor on a vacation, so you could imagine my surprise when we had to see one again at the very end of our trip!
-This time for both kids, one with a sore throat, and the other with ear problems again.
-Luckily this doctor made house calls and got them both feeling better in no time.
+This time, for both kids, one with a sore throat, and the other with ear problems again.
+Luckily, this doctor made house calls and got them both feeling better in no time.

 I am learning that traveling with kids (or at least my kids) is all about balance.
-Yes, we will do all the exploring, learning, and adventuring, but I won’t forget to fit in plenty of down time.
+Yes, we will do all the exploring, learning, and adventuring, but I won’t forget to fit in plenty of downtime.
 And sometimes the downtimes are some of the best times.
 It’s when we can all relax as a family and talk about our fabulous adventures.
 Below is a list of items I now take with us on each trip.
 I keep them in my “Just in Case” bag.
 They are items I like to have around “just in case” something goes wrong.
 Happy Travels

 • Thermometer